Pavel418890/asyncio-learning/selectors.md

 mask

 #### devpoll

-Append to internal fds array new pollfd struct
+write a new pollfd struct in buffer

 #### epoll
 Check that epoll instance is still exists and opened.